-Fish and Game asks hunters to refrain from training dogs at release sites during the three days prior to October 1.
+Fish and Game asks hunters to refrain from training dogs at release sites during the two days prior to October 1.
 Dog training flushes pheasants from release sites, often onto posted property or other areas not suitable for hunting.

 All pheasant hunters are urged to follow these basic safety guidelines:

-Wear hunter orange on your head, back and chest.
+Wear hunter orange on your head, back, and chest.

 Control your firearm muzzle at all times.